 Once the paint was completely dry, we cut an empty paper towel roll in half to make our tree trunk.
 You will have to use a lot of school glue to secure it in place.
 You can see in the picture below how the toilet paper roll makes the tree pop out of the cardboard.

 For our tree branches we used a brown lunch sack.
 We cut it into strips and then crinkled and twisted the strips to make them into branches.
 Then glued them onto the cardboard to make the tree.
 At this point we let the project dry over night.

 For the life of me, I could not figure out why this picture below keeps uploading rotated the wrong direction.
 (Grrrrr!)
 The next morning, we went through some old magazines I had around the house and ripped out pages that had lots of green on them.
 Then I got out a black marker and drew leafs over the green areas.
 I did try to use ares with different colors mixed in the greens to make the tree more colorful.

-Luke helped me cut them all out which was quite the tedious process.
+My preschooler helped me cut them all out which was quite the tedious process.

 Then we glued the leaves all over our tree.
 It looks so pretty with all the different greens and colors from the magazine pages.